-She says she is a board-certified dermatologist, who prefers to be identified by her social media handle, The Breakfasteur, painstakingly recreated all the layers of a pregnant patient's abdomen for their surgery.
+The creative mom says she is a board-certified dermatologist, who prefers to be identified by her social media handle, The Breakfasteur, painstakingly recreated all the layers of a pregnant patient’s abdomen for their surgery.

-The video is fascinating to watch, both for the creative playdough details and for the doctor's calm and kid-friendly surgical narration.
+If you’re wondering what happens during a C-section, the video is fascinating to watch, both for the creative playdough details and for the doctor’s calm and kid-friendly surgical narration.

 “We’re going to start by making a transverse incision on the lower part of the belly,” she says, before her son takes control of the plastic scalpel.